The Hive is home to a huge range of print and online resources, all of which can be discovered through three online catalogue searches:

 Paper copies of many of our older journals are held in The Hive's archives.
 They can be requested in advance by completing the online form here.
 You will receive an email with further information on where to collect the journal, and how to return it when you have finished.
 Please allow at least 24 hours when placing your request, to ensure that it is ready when you arrive at the Hive.

-This applies to journals held by the library (details on the library catalogue), and published before 1998.
+This applies to journals held by the library (details on the library catalogue), and showing as held on

 University of Worcester Library Services

 Organised by Institute, University Librarians have put together subject guides: lists of helpful databases and journals from the University’s collections and also free online resources.

 Library Services supports University of Worcester students, staff and local community on & off campus and in The Hive.

 Archaeology report search

 Material held by Worcestershire Archive and Archaeology Service can be discovered through a variety of electronic and paper-based searches.
 For information about resources held in the Historic Environment Record (HER), a search can be made online through the Heritage Gateway.

 For more detailed enquiries we recommend booking to see an HER officer at The Hive.
 They will be able to explain the resources and conduct more detailed searches with you.